guidelines and rules to apply for access to NFFA Europe Infrastructures

-The ARP consists of twelve experts in nanoscience (including a Chairperson) covering all necessary competences foreseen by NFFA-Europe access programme, including representatives of the Large Scale Facilities to warrant alignment of the selection criteria for optional limited beam time.
+The ARP consists of sixteen experts in nanoscience (including a Chairperson) covering all necessary competences foreseen by the NFFA-Europe access programme, including representatives of the Large Scale Facilities to warrant alignment of the selection criteria for optional limited beam time.

 The main criteria followed by the ARP in the evaluation process are:

 In case of competition between projects at equal level of scientific ranking by referees, a preference will be given to: